NOAA-NWRFC/nwsrfs-hydro-autocalibration/README.md

 Please cite the following work when using this tool:

 Walters, G., Bracken, C., et al., "A comprehensive calibration framework for the Northwest River Forecast Center."
-Unpublished manuscript, Submitted 2025, JAWA Journal of the American Water Resources Association
+Unpublished manuscript, Submitted 2025, JAWRA Journal of the American Water Resources Association

 If adapting this code, please credit this repository as the original source.